Jesmond Metro station

-The station is situated some 120 m to the north-west of the former Jesmond railway station on the Blyth and Tyne Railway and North Tyneside Loop, which closed in preparation for the construction of the Tyne and Wear Metro and is now a public house called The Carriage.
+The station is situated some 120 m to the north-west of the former station on the Blyth and Tyne Railway and North Tyneside Loop, which closed in preparation for the construction of the Tyne and Wear Metro and is now a pub called The Carriage.

 History

-Jesmond metro station was built in the late 1970s on a location some 120 m to the north-west of the former Jesmond railway station on the Blyth and Tyne Railway and North Tyneside Loop.
-The Tyne and Wear Metro line to South Gosforth station, and beyond, occupies the route of the previous railway from a point just north of the two Jesmond stations, necessitating the closure of the former railway station, which is now a public house called The Carriage.
+Jesmond metro station was built in the late 1970s on a location some 120 m to the north-west of the former station on the Blyth and Tyne Railway and North Tyneside Loop.
+The Tyne and Wear Metro line to station, and beyond, occupies the route of the previous railway from a point just north of the two Jesmond stations, necessitating the closure of the former railway station, which is now a public house called The Carriage.

 The Tyne and Wear Metro station was designed by Faulkner-Brown Hendy Watkinson Stonor and L. J. Couves & Partners.
 It was chosen by Simon Jenkins as one of the top 100 stations in Britain, being described as a "miniature homage to the modernist architect Mies van der Rohe".
 In the treatment of the roof detailing and glass external walls, there are some similarities to Mies' New National Gallery in Berlin.